BANGAUTOGLASS

 Many comprehensive auto insurance policies cover windshield replacement, and an increasing number also cover ADAS recalibration as part of that claim — because insurers recognize that a windshield replacement without calibration leaves the vehicle in an unsafe state.
 However, coverage specifics vary by policy and provider, and calibration is sometimes a point of negotiation in the claims process.

 If you haven't already started an insurance claim for your Mustang's windshield, Bang AutoGlass can assist you through that process.
-We don't file the claim on your behalf, but we can walk you through what to expect and help make sure calibration is included in the scope of work being submitted.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 What determines your out-of-pocket cost — if any — will depend on your specific coverage, your deductible, and your provider's policies around ADAS calibration reimbursement.
 We don't quote specific prices here because the variables involved (model year, glass features, calibration type, insurance involvement) affect the final figure in ways that require a direct conversation.

 Getting Your Ford Mustang's Safety Systems Back to Factory Spec